psaia/allwrite-docs/README.md

   About Us ◀─────────────────── Not public.
 ```

-## Installation

-TODO:

-* The Go App
-* Docker image
-* Other quick and easy installation methods.

 ## Formatting

 Formatting within the document is done by using Google's wysiwyg, as usual.
 Allwrite then translates the content to well formatted html and markdown.
 Both the html and markdown formats are returned from the API so you may use which ever works best for you.